Welcome to the indoor DIY Golf Simulator Guide!

 Another confusing part of the golf simulator industry is the difference between a golf simulator and a golf simulator setup.
 This has even tripped me up as I will discuss below regarding the TruGolf Vista.

 A golf simulator is the computing device that we discussed above.
-A golf simulator setup is the complete system needed to play virtual golf indoors and includes things like a hitting mat, golf net, impact screen, and so on.
-We will discuss this more below.
+A golf simulator setup is a complete system needed to play virtual golf indoors and includes things like a hitting golf mat, golf net, impact screen, projector, and so on.

 Golf Simulator Cost